Best Executive Or Club Lounges At Hotels In Seoul

 Sheraton Seoul D Cube City Hotel is definitely located outside of the main action in the city, but it sits on top of two of the busiest subway lines (line#1 and line#2), so you are 30ish minutes away from touristy areas.
 It is also connected to the mall/department store, where you can find loads of restaurants and coffee shops.

 The restaurant’s breakfast offerings are excellent, and a full and complete breakfast with Japanese, Western, and Korean style breakfast is available.
-The breakfast in the lounge is also good, much like the restaurant but with less variety.
+The breakfast in the lounge is also good, much like the restaurant, but with less variety.

-Evening cocktails included a number of hot food dishes available, as well as a wide variety of snacks; a light-medium buffet dinner.
+Evening cocktails included a number of hot food dishes available, as well as a wide variety of snacks a light-medium buffet dinner.
 Spirits, wines, and beer on tap or in cans are all free, although there are no bottles.

-The rooms have floor-to-ceiling windows and are nice if a little small.
+The rooms have floor-to-ceiling windows and are nice, if a little small.
 The pool here isn’t anything special; a regulation-length pool.
 The pool is much nicer at the JW Marriott Dongdaemun but feels similar to the pool at the Plaza Seoul.

-Points-wise, Sheraton Seoul D Cube costs the same as the Sheraton Gangnam, at 35,000 points, which is in a much better location, but the Sheraton Gangnam has even smaller standard rooms.
+Points-wise, the Sheraton Seoul D Cube costs the same as the Sheraton Gangnam, at 35,000 points, which is in a much better location, but the Sheraton Gangnam has even smaller standard rooms.

 9. Sheraton Seoul Palace Gangnam Hotel

-The club lounge at the Sheraton Gangnam is very good with excellent breakfast and evening hors d’oeuvres, but this is a strange lounge as there is no dedicated space for this lounge, which means that, after a certain time, you will get kicked out of the lounge because it turns into a bar.
+The club lounge at the Sheraton Gangnam is very good, with excellent breakfast and evening hors d’oeuvres, but this is a strange lounge as there is no dedicated space for this lounge, which means that, after a certain time, you will get kicked out of the lounge because it turns into a bar.

 The evening food at the Sheraton Seoul Palace Gangnam is some of the best club lounge food in the city, more of a light-medium dinner than a club lounge canape-bite type offering.
 There are a couple of hot food offerings, with plenty of beer and wine.